-The Diverse Student Services program supports the academic, cultural, and social needs and concerns of students from diverse backgrounds.
+The Diverse Initiatives program supports the academic, cultural, and social needs and concerns of students from diverse backgrounds.
 The program collaborates with various academic and student services departments and committees, the Student Association, other student organizations, and the surrounding community to create support services and cultural programming that is designed to insure that diverse populations of students receive a rewarding experience in an inclusive environment.
-The Coordinator of Diverse Student Services is located in the Counseling & Student Development Center, U-151, ext.
-5910.